syseleven/golem-workshop/22-exercise/README.md

 # Exercise

-* Create a ServiceMonitor to scrape the mysql database in the web-application namespace
+* Create a ServiceMonitor to scrape the mysql database in the <YOUR_NAME> namespace